doctyper/flexie/README.md

 ## How?
 It works like [Selectivizr](http://selectivizr.com).
 In fact, it uses Selectivizr's engine to traverse your style sheets and looks for `display: box` elements.
 After that, it looks for any of the currently supported properties.

-Note: Flexie looks for non-namespaced properties.
+Note: Flexie looks for non-vendor-prefixed properties.
 For example, it will ignore `-moz-box-pack`, but not `box-pack`.
-For best results, make sure to use a non-namespaced property.
+For best results, make sure to use a non-vendor-prefixed property _in addition to_ your prefixed properties.
 But you were already doing that to future-proof your code, weren't you?

 No setup on your end, just stick Flexie in your markup after your [selector engine of choice](http://selectivizr.com/#things).